 Applying for funding from the NIHR Global Health Research Centres programme involves a two-stage assessment process.
 For Stage 1, applicants must complete an online application via the Research Management System (RMS).
 This guidance outlines the information required in each section of the online Stage 1 application form.
-A word template of the Stage 1 application form is available for reference only.

 The closing date for applications to the first NIHR Global Health Research Centres funding call is Wednesday, 31 March 2021 at 13:00 UK time.